-January 21, 2011 - Andy Coulson resigns as British Prime Minister David Cameron's spokesman due to coverage of the phone hacking scandal.
+January 21, 2011 - Coulson resigns as British Prime Minister Cameron’s spokesman due to coverage of the phone hacking scandal.

 January 26, 2011 - British Metropolitan Police launch a new investigation into voicemail hacking allegations at NoW.

-April 10, 2011 - News of the World officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system to unnamed victims.
+April 10, 2011 - NoW officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system for unnamed victims.

 July 4, 2011 - It is revealed that NoW journalists possibly hacked into missing teenager Milly Dowler’s voicemail in 2002 and deleted messages to free space, causing her parents to believe she was still alive.

-July 6, 2011 - Rupert Murdoch, owner of NoW, promises full cooperation with the investigation and calls the accusations against News of the World "deplorable and unacceptable."
+July 6, 2011 - Rupert Murdoch, owner of NoW, promises full cooperation with the investigation and calls the accusations against NoW “deplorable and unacceptable.”

-July 7, 2011 - News International announces that the July 10th Sunday edition of News of the World will be the paper's last.
+July 7, 2011 - News International announces that the July 10 Sunday edition of NoW will be the paper’s last.

 July 13, 2011 - News Corp. withdraws its bid to take over British satellite broadcaster BSkyB, as Prime Minister Cameron announces a wide-ranging public inquiry into the British media.